SFDO-Tooling/CumulusCI/docs/data.md

 #### Namespace Handing with Multiple Mapping Files

-It\'s also possible, and common in older managed package products, to use multiple mapping files to achieve loading the same data set in both namespaced and non-namespaced contexts.
+It's also possible, and common in older managed package products, to use multiple mapping files to achieve loading the same data set in both namespaced and non-namespaced contexts.
 This is no longer recommended practice.